Vocabulary: Strategies for Vocabulary Learning & Retention (A1) - Lesson 1: Using Picture Dictionaries & Visual Aids

 What is a Picture Dictionary?

-A picture dictionary5 is a book that shows a picture for each word.
+A picture dictionary is a book that shows a picture for each word.
 Instead of only a text definition, you see the object.
 This helps your brain make a strong connection between the word and its meaning.

 Why Use Pictures to Learn?